-Use email clients like Mailerlite to remind your clients of your business and its products or services.
-It’s free for you if your mail list is 1000 or less.
+1. Mailerlite– You can use Mailerlite to send email reminders to your clients about your business and its products or services.
+It’s free for you if your mailing list is 1000 or less.

-Google Keep is a task list and reminder tool.
-With Google Keep, you can Capture notes, share them with others, and access them from your computer, phone, or tablet.
+2. Google Keep– Google Keep is a task list and reminder tool.
+With Google Keep, you can capture notes, share them with others, and access them from your computer, phone or tablet.

-Vidyard is a video marketing tool that can be used to host, publish, and analyze marketing videos.
-It integrates with marketing tools like HubSpot, therefore, making it to add videos to emails, landing pages, web pages, and blog posts.
+3. Vidyard– Vidyard is a video marketing tool that nonprofits and businesses can use to host, publish and analyze marketing videos.
+It integrates with marketing tools like HubSpot, making it easier to add videos to emails, web pages and blog posts.

-Logaster is a professional online logo maker and generator that also offers packages for the entire social branding for your business or nonprofit.
-It includes digital assets and physical assets like business cards and stationery.
+4. Logaster– Logaster is a professional online logo maker and generator that also offers packages for the entire social branding of your business or nonprofit.
+It includes digital assets as well as physical assets like business cards and stationery.

-Docracy is an open collection of free legal documents that you can use as templates for your organization’s needs.
-Docracy offers several business-related documents and templates, such as real estate agreements, contracts for photographers and designers, non-disclosure agreements, privacy policies, etc.
+5. Docracy – Docracy is an open collection of free legal documents that you can use as templates for your organization’s needs.
+Docracy offers several business-related documents and templates, such as real estate agreements, contracts for photographers, non-disclosure agreements, privacy policies, etc.

-If your business or nonprofit’s mission relies on volunteer work that requires planning, scheduling, and managing many different supporters, then this software makes the hassle of organizing volunteers a thing of the past.
+7. VolunteerSpot– When your business or nonprofit’s mission relies on volunteer help, you’ll need some way to plan, schedule and manage an entire group of supporters.
+This software makes the hassle of organizing volunteers a thing of the past.

-Use Wufoo’s tools to create custom web forms (surveys, contact forms, payment processing) that you can use to collect data, payments, and to automate your workflows.
+8. Wufoo– Use Wufoo’s tools to create custom web forms (surveys, contact forms and payment processing) that you can use to collect data, payments and automate your workflows.

 9. Hubspot– Hubspot is one of the best customer relationship management tools (CRM).
 The platform offers a ton of other features that are completely free.
 This includes client relationship tools, HubSpot’s learning center and a large selection of various marketing tools.